China-UK-ZSL/ZS-F-VQA/README.md

 # ZS-F-VQA

-Code and Data for the paper: [*Zero-shot Visual Question Answering using Knowledge Graph*](https://arxiv.org/abs/2107.05348).
+Code and Data for the paper: [*Zero-shot Visual Question Answering using Knowledge Graph*](https://arxiv.org/abs/2107.05348) [ ISWC 2021 ].

 >In this work,  we propose a Zero-shot VQA algorithm using knowledge graphs and a mask-based learning mechanism for better incorporating external knowledge, and present new answer-based Zero-shot VQA splits for the F-VQA dataset.